 The SMART Medication Safety Agendas features anonymously reported medication incidents from across Canada through the Community Pharmacy Incident Reporting (CPhiR) program.
 Potential contributing factors and recommendations are provided in each issue for the team to discuss and encourage collaboration toward continuous quality improvement.
 By putting together an action plan and monitoring its progress, the SMART Medication Safety Agenda can help raise awareness regarding similar incidents at the pharmacy.

-The most current Agenda is about Blister Pack Preparation.
+The most current Agenda is about Hospital Discharge.
 Your team can use the SMART Medication Safety Agenda as an outline to guide CQI discussions and initiatives on any incident or near miss that happened in your pharmacy.

 eQuipped: The Safety IQ eNewsletter